leangjia/blender_docs/manual/grease_pencil/modes/draw/tool_settings/brushes/draw_brush.rst

       the :doc:`curve widget </interface/controls/templates/curve>`.

 Hue, Saturation, Value
-   Randomizes the hue, saturation, and value of the stroke's base color.
+   Randomizes the hue, saturation, and value of the stroke's :ref:`Color <grease-pencil-draw-color>`.

    Stroke Random (stroke icon)
       Use randomness only at stroke level.